divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 ### RUN VS CMD
 - RUN instruction will run at the time of image is creation
-- CMD instaructrion will run at time of container creation.
+- CMD instaruction will run at time of container creation.

 ### Note: